What is Bitcoin Mining and is it Profitable?

 Electricity cost: How many dollars are you paying per kilowatt?
 You’ll need to find out your electricity rate in order to calculate profitability.
 This can usually be found on your monthly electricity bill.
 The reason this is important is that miners consume electricity, whether for powering up the miner or for cooling it down (these machines can get really hot).

 Power consumption: Each miner consumes a different amount of energy.
 You’ll need to find out the exact power consumption of your miner before calculating profitability.
-This can be found easily with a quick search online or through this list.
+This can be found easily with a quick search online.
 Power consumption is measured in watts.

 Pool fees: If you’re mining through a mining pool (you should), then the pool will take a certain percentage of your earnings for rendering their service.
 Generally, this would be somewhere around 2%.